shaunmk/Bilevel-ILS-Rosetta/README.md

 # Bilevel-ILS-Rosetta
+Note: this page is a work in progress.

 Patch for the AbinitioRelax application in the Rosetta macromolecular modelling suite.
 Implements bilevel optimisation and Iterated Local Search (ILS) for improved conformational sampling.

 # Requirements